rodrigoesborges/files_external_gdrive/README.md

 - [ ] Unit tests

 # Changelogs
+### v0.2.1
+- Make the app compliant
+- Be warn the app is still in beta version until v1.0.0

 ### v0.2.0
 - Add test function
 - Force Nextcloud to update all directories contents